-a) through c) Less than Significant Impact/No Impact - The RTP is a program level document, which includes a general overview of both short- and long-range projects expected to be implemented over time.
-Adoption of the RTP will not result in cumulative impacts to biological or historical resources, although individual projects included within the Plan may include potentially adverse effects, either directly, indirectly or cumulatively.
-The vast majority of the transportation system in the Mendocino County region is pre-existing with many of the projects included in the RTP involving improvements or maintenance of the system.
-There are no major new facilities identified for implementation within the plan.
-Other projects discussed within the Plan, such as grading, road widening and expanded right-of-way acquisition, new structures or new road projects are presently conceptual in nature and will involve a project level evaluation of impacts and/or cumulative impacts involving biological, historical, archaeological or other resources, at the time of design.
+a through g) No Impact - The RTP is a program level document, which includes a general overview of both short-and long-range projects expected to be implemented over time.
+Adoption of the RTP will not result in impacts to utilities and service systems, although individual projects included within the Plan may include potentially adverse effects.
+In general, implementation of projects included in the plan would not have a substantial effect on public services.
+Construction activities may have temporary water needs for dust control and grading activities, however these would be short term and not pose a significant impact.
+The vast majority of the transportation system in the region is pre-existing with many of the projects included in the RTP involving improvements or maintenance of the system.
+Other projects discussed within the Plan, such as grading, road widening and expanded right-of-way acquisition, new structures or new road projects are presently conceptual in nature and will involve a project level evaluation of impacts involving existing drainage patterns and/or drainage facilities, at the time of design.